jrask/simple-logparser4jvm/README.md

-# Log parsing made easy
+# Log parsing made simple

 Log parsing can be a pain, you have to really understand regex (not only write them...), grok can be really useful if patterns exist.
 I recently found VerbalExpressions ( https://github.com/VerbalExpressions ) which are really nice